hakvroot/llm-workshop/01-embeddings/README.md

 In this exercise we will start creating embeddings using OpenAI's embedding API.
 Feel free to use the already imported libraries `openai`, `numpy`, `seaborn`, `sklearn`, or `matplotlib`.

 ## Part 0: Set up your Environment
-Note: If Hermit is already active, use `deactive-hermit` to drop the active Hermit context.
+Note: If Hermit is already active, use `deactivate-hermit` to drop the active Hermit context.

 1. Use `. bin/activate-hermit` in this folder to activate Hermit.
 2. Install the Python dependencies using `pip install -r requirements.txt`